zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0077W

-  Could not extract war for service=_key-value_, error=_ErrorMsg_
+  Could not extract war for service=_key-value_, error=_errorMessage_

   **Reason:**

-  If the service with the _key-value_ pair is unable to extract the war file then it throws the _ErrorMsg_
+  If the service with the _key-value_ pair is unable to extract the war file then it throws the _errorMessage_

   **Action:**